Celeste-AI/Celeste-AI/informational/faq.md

 ⚠️ **Abuse of this function could lead to moderation action.**

 **⬇️ IF SHE DOES ANY OF THIS, SHE MAY BE ACTUALLY BROKEN! ⬇️**
 * Not responding to visual or auditorial data.
 * Chatbubbles not working.

-Otherwise this just wastes my time and causes unnecessary stress.
+Otherwise mentions of this just wastes my time and causes unnecessary stress.

 ## WHATS YOUR CURRENT CURRENT HARDWARE?
 * (1x) RTX 4090 GIGABYTE OC